 Pass Link Authority Through Your Site Structure

-If you’ve earned backlinks from reputable websites, you want to make the most of the authority those endorsements lend.
+If you’ve earned backlinks from reputable websites, you want to make the most of the authority and link equity those endorsements lend.
 An internal linking structure passes that authority through a chain of related pages on your website.
-Without that structure in place, it will be more difficult to distribute the benefits of your backlinking efforts.
+Without that structure in place, it’ll be more difficult to distribute the benefits of your backlinking efforts.

 Prevent Keyword Cannibalization